purplnay/easy-api-test/README.md

 Anyways, you can know easily add new endpoints to your API, write some simple tests, run the tests, and make sure everything is working properly!

 <!-- prettier-ignore-end -->

+## Contributions

+The Code of Conduct is available [here](./CODE_OF_CONDUCT.md).

+If you wish to help to improve Easy API Test by adding new features, performance improvements or documentation corrections, you can do so by forking the [repository](https://github.com/purplnay/easy-api-test), applying your changes and sending a pull request.

+If you enconter any issue regarding the repository, or wish to suggest new features, you can fill an [issue](https://github.com/purplnay/easy-api-test/issues).
+Make sure to check that your issue doesn't exist yet.